 Suggest you find time to chat, either go for a walk together or after the girls have gone to bed.
 If he’s resistant, stay calm and let him know you’ve been unhappy and would like you both to create the space needed to talk.

 Even if he’s had an affair, you could still work on the relationship and revitalise it to what it once was.
-Affairs are catalysts that either bring the relationship to an end or give it a shake up to make it stronger than before.
+Affairs are catalysts for change – they either bring the relationship to an end or give it a shake up to make it stronger than before.

 If you have a question for Carla please email firstname.lastname@example.org and enter – YQA – in the subject line.